PelionIoT/mbl-tools/mbl-release-manager/README.md

 ```
 (venv) $ mbl-release-manager -s -r update.json
 ```
-* To exit virtualenv after script is done type:
+* To exit venv after script is done type:
 ```
 (venv) $ deactivate
 $
 ```

 ## 4. User Input
-The Mbed Linux OS  **Release Manager**, can be installed by a setup.py script (or can also be used directly from the command line), receives an input JSON input file.
-By convention,it is recommended (but not a must) to use the name **update.json** as the file name and use **update_<some_name>.json** if there are multiple update input JSON files in the same folder.
+The Mbed Linux OS  **Release Manager**, can be installed to be ran as a command or can be ran as a script.
+It receives a JSON formatted configuration file as input.
+The file name must end with `.json`.
+A commonly recommended used naming scheme (but not imposed in code) for the configuration file is <release_name>-release-conf.json. i.e For mbl-os-0.5 the configuration file will be named `mbl-os-0.5-release-conf.json`.

 The file holds a dictionary of (**main key**, value) pairs.
 Each main key points to a sub-dictionary (**SD**) as its value.
 An SD pointed by an actual file name key (as described in section 1) is called **file-specific SD**.
 A  pair must belong to one of 3 types:
 1. **File specific SD** - A manifest file name (without the '.xml' suffix) matching a Git repo manifest file that must exist in armmbed/mbl-manifest repository root.
 Using that type, a specific  Google Repo manifest file will be updated ( and some Arm MRRs remotes might be updated as well).
 For example: the key 'default'  match the default.xml file, and the sub-dictionary (**SD**) value matched by 'default' holds pairs of (repository name, new revision to be created).